Aged Care and Disability Services

 How do I get the aged care services?

-Ume Elderly can get help to register on My Aged Care from your doctor at NPA Family and Community Service or Torres Cape Hos-pital and Health Service, or your family can register you with My Aged Care or NPA Community Aged Care and Disability Support Service can help you register.
+Ume Elderly can get help to register on My Aged Care - from your doctor at NPA Family and Community Service or Torres Cape Hospital and Health Service - or NPA Community Aged Care and Disability Support Service can help you register.
+Your family can also register you with My Aged Care,

 Who can use the service?

-Aboriginal and Torres Strait Islander people who are over 50 years of age and assessed as needing support by My Aged Care are eligible to access Aged Care Services
+Aboriginal and Torres Strait Islander people who are over 50 years of age - and non-Indigenous clients over 65 yrs - and assessed as needing support by My Aged Care - are eligible to access Aged Care Services.

 Aged Care Clients are eligible to access these Aged Care Services